 Smart cards will not normally be handed over between individuals.
 In the event of a staff member needing to relinquish a card (e.g. over a holiday period) then this will be passed back to the practice manager or nominated person who will log the transfer and retain the card securely

-HOME WORKING
+Home Working

-OVERVIEW
+Overview

 In some instances, it may be appropriate for a member of staff to work at home.
 Careful consideration needs to be given to the following issues:

 Will the member of staff have dial-in access to the practice’s systems?